Laura D. Poss, AWS, WSNC, SW, PWS

 I find most of my inspiration outdoors.
 From the mountains to the coast, my beautiful home state, North Carolina, provides an unlimited variety of natural beauty and fascinating people.
 I also enjoy painting from my travels, including everything from New York cityscapes to the vast mountain landscapes of Alaska.
 I generally paint from photos and sketches that I do on location and, when asked how I chose a particular subject, my answer is usually quite simple: the image got stuck in my head, then rattled around and incubated there until, one day, it was suddenly ready to come out and there was nothing I could do to contain it.

 My husband, John, and I live in Greensboro, NC.
 As a professional framer, John makes sure that my artwork is always framed with the highest quality materials and attention to detail.
+He also has an art and mirror hanging service (greensboroartinstallation.com).
 When I am not painting, showing my work, or teaching, I try to find time for my hobbies, including photography, sailing, birdwatching, gardening, reading, swimming, hiking, and a little bit of sewing.

 February 2020- Honorable Mention Award in the Pennsylvania Watercolor Society's Annual Online Member Show.
 The juror of awards was Frank Webb.
-This is an online only show; view the award winners here and all of the paintings in the show here.
+This is an annual online-only show, which you can view here.